 These growing requests are likely due to the Greenhouse Gas Protocol’s (GHG Protocol) adherence to five core principles for GHG accounting: relevance, completeness, consistency, transparency, and accuracy.
 Improving reported data coverage over time is directly tied to the “completeness” and “accuracy” principles.
 So, while estimating some emissions can provide a temporary fix for your GHG inventory, increasing reported data over time is vital to aligning with reporting standards and frameworks.

 Note that those are two slightly different ways to track missing information.
 The first focuses on missing activity data (e.g., fuel and energy consumption, etc.), while the second focuses on missing carbon emissions (i.e., MT CO2e) for reporting to common frameworks.
 The difference is that the GHG content of different emissions-generating activities depends on the fuel mix and the fuel combustion completeness of various equipment.
 For example, motor gasoline contains approximately 86% of the carbon dioxide content as an equivalent volume of diesel fuel.
 So, if your organization missed the same percentage of activity data for both types of fleet vehicles, the impact of missing CO2 emissions data would be higher for diesel vehicles.

 Knowing where the most significant data gaps exist will help determine where to focus your data-gathering efforts.
 There are two ways to focus your efforts better.
 Either tackle the largest data gaps or the easiest ones to address.
 For instance, if you are missing data for half of your office spaces and a single vehicle, gathering the most significant missing data set could make sense, even if the single vehicle data is easier to get.
-Or the inverse may be true, depending on your organization—that’s where developing a data improvement plan is vital.
+Or the inverse may be true, depending on your organization—that’s where developing a data improvement plan and ESG tracking software is vital.

 Develop a data improvement plan